rails/rails/guides/source/webpacker.md

 Out of the box, Webpacker supports CSS and SCSS using the PostCSS processor.

-To include CSS code in your packs, first include your CSS files in your top level pack file as though it was a JavaScript file.
+To include CSS code in your packs, first include your CSS files in your top-level pack file as though it was a JavaScript file.
 So if your CSS top-level manifest is in `app/javascript/styles/styles.scss`, you can import it with `import styles/styles`.
 This tells webpack to include your CSS file in the download.
 To actually load it in the page, you need to include a `<stylesheet_pack_tag "application">`, where the `application` is the same pack name that you were using.
 (Note, the docs still say you need to use `stylesheet_pack_tag`, but experimenting suggests that the CSS will load without it.)

 If you are using a CSS framework, you can add it to Webpacker by following the instructions to load the framework as an NPM module using `yarn`, typically `yarn add <framework>`.
 The framework should have instructions on importing it into a CSS or SCSS file.